 4. Complete Assessment and Testing

-Did you earn experiential credits while you were away?
+Have you earned AP Exam credits?
 You may be able to apply them!

 5. Register for Courses

 Once you have been accepted into a program and completed the placement test, you can begin the advising and registration process.
 The first time you register for classes, you will need to meet with an academic advisor.

 Tuition, fees, and housing costs for the upcoming semester are due two weeks before the first class day of the semester.
 NHTI provides a variety of payment options.
 The Bursar’s Office can help you decide how to combine scholarships, awarded financial aid, and your own personal funds to cover your tuition costs.

 At NHTI, we aim to make your transition here easy.
 Sign up for an orientation, which typically runs from 8 a.m. to 2 p.m.
 Parents are welcome to attend.